 International OCD Foundation (IOCDF): The mission of the IOCDF is to help everyone affected by obsessive compulsive disorder (OCD) and related disorders to live full and productive lives.
 Our aim is to increase access to effective treatment, end the stigma associated with mental health issues, and foster a community for those affected by OCD and the professionals who treat them.

-Peace of Mind: The Peace of Mind Foundation is a non-profit organization whose mission is to help improve the quality of life of OCD sufferers and caregivers through education, research, support, and advocacy.
+Peace of Mind: The Peace of Mind Foundation (now part of the IOCDF) is a non-profit organization whose mission is to help improve the quality of life of OCD sufferers and caregivers through education, research, support, and advocacy.